 According to the Suffolk County Economic Development and Planning Department's February 2017 Annual Report update, the population of the County is growing.
 The report indicates that slow population growth is expected to continue in the future.
 Fire suppression capabilities are high at the State and local levels.
 However, new development and changes in population with a mix of additional structures, ornamental vegetation, and wildland fuels will require continued assessment of the hazard and mitigation risk.
+In addition, as population and development increases, so will the increased capacity if fire-suppression services (i.e., water supply, fire department services/staff/equipment).
 Refer to Section 4 (County Profile), which includes a discussion on population trends for the County.